Jsane001/G6-DevOps/usecase/use-case-07.md

 ### Trigger

-A request for the population of cities information is sent to Organization Employee.
+A request for the population of world information is sent to Organization Employee.

 ## MAIN SUCCESS SCENARIO